 This stablecoin was originally released by crypto startup Circle and CENTRE, the latter being a consortium designed to help create standards and policies for stablecoins.
 Because financial institutions must adhere to the guidelines set forth by CENTRE to issue USDC, they must meet several minimum requirements, such as being licensed and regulated.
 To issue USDC, financial institutions must keep full reserves of fiat currency and report any holdings of the U.S. dollar.

 Stablecoins are digital currencies that are pegged to an asset with relative stability, such as the USD.
-Cryptocurrencies that have benefitted from minimised volatility can be used more easily as a medium of exchange.
+Cryptocurrencies that have benefited from minimised volatility can be used more easily as a medium of exchange.